 If the cancer does return after the original treatment, it is called recurrent disease.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place in the body (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
 After testing is done, your child’s doctor will talk with you about treatment options.
-Often the treatment plan will include the therapies described above (such as surgery, chemotherapy, and radiation therapy) but may be used in a different combination or given on a different schedule.
+Often the treatment plan will include the therapies described above such as surgery, chemotherapy, and radiation therapy but they may be used in a different combination or given on a different schedule.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.

 When cancer recurs, patients and their families often experience emotions such as disbelief or fear.
 Families are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence .